preethamam/Cracks-Semantic-Segmentation-Datasets/README.md

 note = {Condition assessment, Crack localization, Crack change detection, Synthetic crack generation, Sewer pipe condition assessment, Mechanical systems defect detection and quantification}
 }
 ```

+# Acknowledgements
+I thank Shravan Ravi, Vinay Hegde, and Milind Bhat (chronological order) for their efforts in the collection and preparation of the crack and non-crack image database around the University of Southern California (USC) campus at Los Angeles, USA.
+In addition, I thank Ryan, Youngseok and Wisepl Private Limited Data (chronological order) for their conscientious efforts in creating for crack semantic segmentation annotations.

 # Feedback
 Please rate and provide feedback for the further improvements.